About Me

 In my spare time

-When I'm not working on research or teaching, I can be found trail running in the foothills, skiing in the Wasatch, discovering obscure movies to watch with friends, or hanging out with my cat, Nala, and my dog, Petie!
+When I'm not working on research or teaching, I can be found trail running, skiing, watching obscure movies, cooking new foods, or hanging out with my cat, Nala, and my dog, Petie!